Frequently Asked Questions: Zika virus and Pregnancy

 What should a man do after returning from an affected area, if their partner is trying to become pregnant?

-Men returning from affected areas should follow the advice on preventing sexual transmission by using condoms and their partner should delay pregnancy as follows:
+Men returning from an affected area should follow the advice on preventing sexual transmission by using condoms and their partner should delay pregnancy as follows:

 - A man who was ill with Zika should delay pregnancy with their partner for 3 months.